mahoney1/docs/animaltracking-tutorial.md

 ### Step 3.
 Start the React Dashboard app

-1. Start the React dashboard app - go up one level, to the `example` directory:
+1. Start the React dashboard app - change directory one level, to the `example` directory:

 `cd ..`